AzureianGH/Hydro/README.md

 ## Expected Release
 While development has been slow, we expect to have a test build done by October.

+## How To Compile Hydro Source
+Hydro was created in C#, so the compilation process is straight forward.

+### Requirements
+You will need .Net 6/7 and dotnet compiler.

+### Compiling Hydro Source
+- 1. git clone https://github.com/AzureianGH/Hydro.git and cd into the directory.
+- 1.1.
+(OPTIONAL): Make sure all files were cloned successfully
+- 2. Execute dotnet run OR dotnet build if only building.
+- 3. Refer to the docs for build commands.

 ## Acknowledgements
 Hydro is brought to you by AzuriTools, a technology company founded by Azureian.
 We're committed to providing tools and solutions that empower developers and enhance their productivity.